Finding my roots

 Why is this important?

 This sense of wanting to “find yourself” must have intensified for me when I turned 50.
 It may have been amplified because we are a minority here in Australia.
-Everything is different, and so, subconsciously, I ask “who am I and how do I fit in?” more often.
+Everything is different, and so, subconsciously, I ask “who am I and how do I fit in?” more frequently.

 Another reason for beginning this quest comes from the curiosity of our Australian friends.
 Why do you eat dumplings on the eve of the Chinese New Year?
 What is this red packet with money for?
 Who is this Guan Yu that you display a statue of him in your living room?
 Is he your god?
 Why do you like the colour red so much?